- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 The Shelby County Sports Shooting Club will help you explore the long and short of shooting sports.
 Beginning with the long guns, you’ll learn the parts and operation of rifles, the different calibers, and their uses, and have some fun knocking down steel targets.
 You’ll also explore and shoot some handguns (pistols), including revolvers and semi-automatics.

-Learn the basics of sculpture methods and techniques in clay to create a small sculpture.
-Come try to take the camp challenge to make a woodland creature.
-You can choose from a mouse, rabbit, squirrel, or turtle.
-You might even have a chance to turn the clay into a bronze piece for your home.
+Learn the basics of sculpture methods and techniques in clay and create a small sculpture.
+Take the camp challenge to make a woodland creature.
+You may choose from a mouse, rabbit, squirrel, or turtle.
+You will have an opportunity at a minimal price to turn the clay into a bronze piece for your home.

 Casey Eskridge is a graduate of Herron School of Art (undergraduate), and the Pennsylvania Academy of the Fine Arts (masters).
 Early in his career he worked with The Franklin Mint and McFarlane Toys creating collectible miniatures and action figures.
 He has created monumental public sculptures such as the Birth of Apollo sculpture for the Schermerhorn Symphony Center in Nashville, Tennessee.